Code-Crash/auto-next-reel/README.md

 - Periodically polls the progress slider (`div[role="slider"]`).
 - Tracks the `aria-valuenow` (percentage complete).
 - Estimates the speed at which the slider value is changing.
-- Predicts when the video will end and clicks the `"Next video"` button.
+- Predicts when the reel will end and clicks the `"Next Reel"` button.
 - Ensures no repeated or accidental clicks via a cooldown timer.

 ## 📁 File Structure